MrRockettt/mrrockettt.github.io/_tabs/about.md

 ## As a Full Stack Developer
 I specialize in building dynamic, scalable, and responsive web applications.
 My skill set includes:
-- Frontend frameworks like React.js.
+- Frontend frameworks like React.js and Next.js.
 - Backend development with technologies like Node.js and Django.
-- Expertise in integrating APIs and making applications interactive.
+- Expertise in integrating Rest APIs and making applications interactive.

 I love creating projects that solve real-world problems and elevate user experiences.